 If you want to reference other series, know your audience and what they’re likely to have seen, so you’ll have an idea about what you can draw from without losing them.
 Then, use both broad brushstroke ones for laypeople and laser-targeted ones for geeks so you don’t alienate either audience; the latter is best done in the art so it doesn’t interfere with the story.

 My next post will be—or, more accurately “is,” since it’s already finished—an attempt at a thorough guide to writing horror, which is explicitly tied to culture and the subconscious.
 To be honest, I think it’s the best how-to I’ve ever written, and I’m really excited about sharing it with you.
-But sadly, it has to wait until everyone’s had a chance to read this one.
 Finally, I’m going to try to tackle the even more intimidating topic of comedy.

 * Yes, I realize I’m doing this right now.

-*** I actually hate Sailor Moon.
+*** I actually can’t stand Sailor Moon.
 But it’s not their fault: I am very much not its target audience.